When Do Babies Start Shedding Tears?

 Image: IStock

 Tears are produced by a lacrimal gland (tear gland) present at the upper edge of each eye (1).
 At birth, it can produce tears sufficient enough to lubricate the eyes.
 However, the glands are not adequately developed to produce a quantity of tears that can roll down the eyes while crying when they are overwhelmed, anxious, fearful, or in distress.
-Therefore, you are unlikely to see a newborn shed tears while crying.
+Therefore, you are unlikely to see a newborn baby crying without shedding tears.

 When Does A Baby Begin To Shed Tears?